RishabhV28/WatsonHackathon/README.md

 This project was made for IBM watson Hackathon using ibm granite model and running on slack api in the "make work less boring" track

-Team members for this project are:
+## Team members for this project are
-Rishabh Verma
+- Rishabh Verma
-Pratyush Patwal
+- Pratyush Patwal
-Ayush Parashar
+- Ayush Parashar
-Mohd.
+- Mohd.
 Abdullah Meraj
-Anwesha Sen
+- Anwesha Sen